Aphelion-im/FAQ-accordion/README.md

 ### Continued development

-I might build a version of this project in React and/or Vue.js.
+* I might build a version of this project in React and/or Vue.js.

-I have not tested the end result on ipad, etc.
+* I am currently looking for a way to smoothen the opening of content panel with CSS only.
+* I would have preferred to create the accordion with the `<details` and `<summary>` tags, but I am unable to open the content panel smoothly.
+* Not satisfied that the plus and minus icons are now background images.
+* I might put some animation on the plus and minus icons when hovering over them.

 ### Useful resources